Zeng Rongsheng

 Zeng Rongsheng (曾融生; 16 August 1924 – 22 October 2019) was a Chinese geophysicist and earthquake researcher who helped establish the geophysics programs at the China University of Geosciences (Beijing), Peking University, and the University of Science and Technology of China.
 He investigated the crustal structures of many locations in China and their relations to earthquakes.
 Considered a founder of solid earth geophysics in the country, he was elected an academician of the Chinese Academy of Sciences in 1980.

 Life and career

 Zeng was born on 16 August 1924 in Fuqing, Fujian, Republic of China, with his ancestral home in Pingtan County.
 After graduating from Xiamen University in July 1946, he was hired by the university as a teaching assistant.

-In September 1947, Zeng joined the Institute of Physics of the National Peiping Academy in Beijing (then called Peiping) as an assistant researcher.
+In September 1947, Zeng joined the Institute of Physics of the National Peiping Academy in Beiping (now Beijing) as an assistant researcher.
 He joined the Institute of Geophysics of the Chinese Academy of Sciences in 1950 as an assistant professor and later associate professor.
 In 1978, he became a research professor at the Institute of Geophysics of the China Earthquake Administration, where he worked until his retirement in 2018.
 He was elected an academician of the Chinese Academy of Sciences (CAS) in 1980.

 Zeng died in Beijing on 22 October 2019, aged 95.